 - A pinch of salt

 - 1 teaspoon corn starch

-1 Soak the mushrooms in the hot water for 20 minutes.
+1 Soak dried mushrooms: Soak the dried mushrooms in the hot water for 20 minutes.
 Use a bowl or a smaller pot to keep the mushrooms submerged in the water.

-3 When the mushrooms have softened, remove from the water (saving the soaking liquid) and slice thin.
+3 Slice mushrooms, add to chicken: When the mushrooms have softened, remove from the water (saving the soaking liquid) and slice thin.
 Add the mushrooms into the bowl with the chicken.
 If the soaking water has grit in it, pour the soaking water though a fine-meshed sieve lined with a paper towel into another bowl.

-4 Put the chicken mushroom mixture, and the mushroom soaking liquid into a pot and bring to a boil.
+4 Cook chicken, mushrooms with mushroom soaking water: Put the chicken mushroom mixture, and the mushroom soaking liquid into a pot and bring to a boil.
 Lower the heat to a bare simmer, cover the pot and cook gently for 25 minutes.
 Serve hot.